 Taylor Magazine: You attended your first jewellery class at 20… did you know from that point this was definitely something you wanted to pursue a career in or did you dabble in other things first?

 Morgana McNelis: I didn’t know then that I wanted to pursue it as a career.
 I knew I loved it.
 Working with metal was a medium that resonated with me.
 It’s unlike any other material.
+It can be cut and shaped and then joined back together using a Miller syncrowave or something similar to weld it.
 It can be cast into a specific shape and then melted and reborn as something else.
 I’m fascinated by the concepts of transmutation, alchemy and reincarnation.

 Taylor Magazine: Where do you draw inspiration from?